 Literary devices are employed to enhance the sound effects in a work or the visual and emotional appeal.
 For example, similes and metaphors are used to enhance imagery.
 Consonance, alliteration, and assonance use sound.

 They are hardly used alone or singly.
 In literary analysis, the best approach is to see the total or overall effect that different literary devices have on a piece of work.
+When analyzing a piece of work, you should ask yourself: How does this literary device contribute to the overall effect and wider meaning of the literary work?

 Examples of literary devices used in a poem